 - Career Fairs & Recruitment Events

 UConn students are prepared to jump into the professional world that surrounds our bustling Stamford Campus.
 They are talented, resilient and career-ready with necessary critical thinking, communication and innovation skills required to thrive in today’s global economy.
 Career services are active on all our regional campuses, especially at this urban campus located in the center of one of the nation’s most robust business communities.
 The Center for Career Development welcomes employers to participate in career fairs, recruiting events and presentations for student professional development.
 UConn’s career services are connected throughout all campuses through the online platform Handshake which offers opportunities for employers to post jobs and internships for all students and alumni to view.
-Please note, for Fall 2020, UConn Center for Career Development will be hosting all employer events virtually.
+Please note, UConn Center for Career Development is currently hosting all employer events virtually.

 Recruit and Engage

 Career FairsFall & Spring Career Fairs:

 Weekly events, for organizations to connect with students and talk about opportunities in your organization and in your industry.
 This is a chance to help students learn about a career in your organization or industry and to learn more about what it takes, academically, to have a successful career.
 It’s also an opportunity for you to find some talent for your open positions – including immediate part-time opportunities.
 Please note, for Fall 2020, UConn Center for Career Development will be hosting Career Conversations/Career Tuesdays virtually.

 The Center for Career Development provides coaching sessions, resume workshops, career development modules in FYE (Freshman Year Experience) and LinkedIn clinics.
 We welcome employers – especially alums – to co-present to our students in any of our professional development workshops.